forseti-security/forseti-security/_docs/_latest/setup/manual-deployment.md

     ```
 1. Follow the setup instructions in the [startup-script](https://github.com/GoogleCloudPlatform/forseti-security/blob/stable/deployment-templates/compute-engine/server/forseti-instance-server.py#L109)
 to install Forseti server and all the necessary components like Fluentd and Cloud SQL Proxy.
-1. Create firewall rules
+1. Create the following firewall rules:
     ```bash
-    # Note: You will need the email address of your service account, you can get the email address by running command
+    # To create firewall rules, you will need the email address of your service account.
+    # You can get the service account's email address by running command
     # gcloud iam service-accounts list
     # The email address will be in this format: forseti-server-gcp-#######@PROJECT-ID.iam.gserviceaccount.com

-    # Create firewall rule to block out all the ingress traffic.
+    # Create a firewall rule to block out all the ingress traffic.
     gcloud compute firewall-rules create forseti-server-deny-all --action DENY --target-service-accounts <SERVICE_ACCOUNT_EMAIL_ADDRESS> --priority 1 --direction INGRESS --rules icmp,udp,tcp

-    # Create firewall rule to open only port tcp:50051 within the internal network (ip-ranges - 10.128.0.0/9).
+    # Create a firewall rule to open only port tcp:50051 within the internal network (ip-ranges - 10.128.0.0/9).
     gcloud compute firewall-rules create forseti-server-allow-grpc --action ALLOW --target-service-accounts <SERVICE_ACCOUNT_EMAIL_ADDRESS> --priority 0 --direction INGRESS --rules tcp:50051 --source-ranges 10.128.0.0/9

-    # Create firewall rule to open only port tcp:22 (ssh) to all the external traffics from the internet.
+    # Create a firewall rule to open only port tcp:22 (ssh) to all the external traffics from the internet.
     gcloud compute firewall-rules create forseti-server-allow-ssh-external --action ALLOW --target-service-accounts <SERVICE_ACCOUNT_EMAIL_ADDRESS> --priority 0 --direction INGRESS --rules tcp:22 --source-ranges 0.0.0.0/0
     ```